 Nursing is the largest discipline in healthcare delivery and our program prepares students for collaborative, interdisciplinary, practice.
 Working with faculty who are expert clinicians, scholars, and innovators, students will be challenged to have a deep appreciation of factors that impact patient wellbeing and forward creative, contemporary approaches in patient-centered care.

 Upon graduation, students are eligible to take the National Council of State Boards of Nursing Licensure Examination (NCLEX-RN) which is required for licensure as a Registered Nurse.

-- Communication and Collaboration – Communicate effectively and interact collaboratively with clients, health professionals, and other colleagues in the provision of safe, effective care across the spheres of care.
+- Interprofessional Partnerships: Collaborate with clients, health professionals, and other colleagues in the provision of safe, effective care across the spheres of care.

 All new students should refer to the University of Rhode Island admission website for specific admission requirements.
 Currently, transfer students are not admissible to the pre-licensure nursing program.
 If you attended the University of Rhode Island as a degree seeking student in the past you must apply for readmission.

 Readmission applications are reviewed by the Scholastic Standing Committee (SSC) at the end of the fall semester for entry in the following spring semester only.
 The SSC looks for strength in the sciences and a grade point average over 3.0.
 Applicants must complete the following courses with a ‘C’ or better: Writing (WRT 104 or 106), Introductory Chemistry (CHM 103), Introduction to Organic Chemistry (CHM 124), Fundamentals of Human Anatomy and Physiology I, II, Lab I and II( BIO 220, BIO 221, BIO 222, BIO 223).
 Admission is not guaranteed even if pre-requisites are met.
 To apply for readmission, please submit the following materials: